stefan-hoeck/idris2-elab-util/src/Doc/Generic6.md

 of interface instances might be completely unrelated:
 It refused to accept any implementation for `EqV`'s propositions.
-The problem: `EqV` should only be able to proof the correctnes about the `Eq` instance that comes with itself.
+The problem: `EqV` should only be able to proof the correctness about the `Eq` instance that comes with itself.
 That's why we write
 `Eq a => EqV a` in our definition of `EqV`.
 And it should of course not be able to proof stuff about different, unrelated implementations